Web3Auth PnP Web SDK v10 Migration Guide

 @web3auth/modal

-- Streamlined Login & Connection Management: V10 moves towards a more declarative approach.
-Manual client-side adapter registration and configuration are minimized, with login methods primarily defined on the dashboard and client-side connection calls becoming more direct and intuitive.
+- Streamlined Login & Connection Management: Moves to a declarative approach with login methods defined on the dashboard and more direct client-side connection calls.

 chainConfig